 The second step is to build an understanding of the client’s situation.
 It’s not about doing a confessional from the client.
-Because talking a lot about gambling harm, could induce more and more distress.
-Then it’s tough for them to think clearly and engage in appropriate help that suits them.
-Better to avoid making them more upset.
+Because talking a lot about gambling harm could induce more distress, it’s tough for them to think clearly and engage in appropriate help that suits them.
+It is better to avoid making them more upset.
 The focus is to find out what they are about today.
-They probably had an idea to call for a while, and that gambling’s been a problem for some time.
+They probably had an idea to call for a while, and gambling’s been a problem for some time.
 But for some reason, they decided to call today.
 So it’s important to understand why they did it today.

 What was the light bulb moment for the client that made him call today?